 As we get older, one of our top priorities becomes maximising our health—keeping well and doing the things that allow us to get the most out of life during a time when we have the most flexibility to do the things we want to do.

-But of course, health is not just about doctor’s visits, healthy eating and exercise.
-Here are our top three tips for
+But, of course, health is not just about doctor’s visits, healthy eating and exercise.
+Here are our top three tips for living a healthy life.

 We know there’s nothing like a laugh with a good friend to make your day more memorable.